-- □ Never allow anyone to go under the motorhome while it is being lifted by towing equipment. - ☐ When the unit is being towed, be aware of the strap locations.
+- □ Never allow anyone to go under the motor home while it is being lifted by towing equipment. - □ Be aware of the strap locations.
 Misplaced straps could result in damage to the exterior of your unit.
 Damage resulting from misplaced straps is the responsibility of the towing company, and is not covered by the unit warranty.